RickyDane/CoDriver/README.md

 - Switch between "big buttons"- and list mode
 - Close popups with esc
 - Ctrl + f for a quicksearch in the current directory
+- Jump to a directory with ctrl + g by inputting a path

 ### Advanced features
 - Compress files and folders